 About Study Abroad in Jordan

-Conveniently situated, the CET Center is located within the University of Jordan's Office of International Relations building.
-This is where you will take your classes, meet with staff, use the wifi, or just hang out with peers.
+Conveniently situated, the CET Center is located within UJ's Office of International Relations building.
+At the Center, you will take classes, meet with staff, use the WiFi, and hang out with peers.

 The US Department of State has issued a travel warning that affects this program.
 The Learning Abroad Center has obtained approval from the University of Minnesota's International Travel Risk Assessment and Advisory Committee (ITRAAC) for the Study Abroad in Jordan program.
 Review the approval details.